peopledoc/django-agnocomplete/docs/autocomplete-definition.rst

 Extract extra-information
 -------------------------

 You may want to add extra fields to your returned records, fields that belong to another table (e.g. the count of friends each one has).
 For performance reasons, it's not safe to extract this out of the raw :meth:`get_queryset()` method.
-Use the `_final_queryset` property instead, or, better, using the result of the :meth:`items()` serialization.
+Use the :attr:`final_queryset` property instead, or, better, using the result of the :meth:`items()` serialization.

 .. code-block:: python